S.C.R.A.P. 2019 SAFETY RULES

 - We want a safe show for our exhibitors and public.
 We believe that by using common sense and following the above rules, we will have a safe and fun show.

 - If you see a situation that needs corrective action taken, do not hesitate to bring it to the attention of an officer or director of the club.
-You may also report any problems to the announcer at the entertainment tent or registration booth (little red barn).
+You may also report any problems to the announcer at the entertainment tent or registration booth (little red barn) or a park ranger.